AIMS-Project/timeseries_in_R/episodes/introduction.Rmd

 ## Introduction

-This is a lesson created via The Carpentries Workbench.
-It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
-Please refer to the [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) for full documentation.

-What you need to know is that there are three sections required for a valid Carpentries lesson template:
+This is lesson, created follwing [The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/), is meant to be an introduction to learning how to work with timeseries datasets in R.

+There are three sections that will appear at the start of every lesson:

  1. `questions` are displayed at the beginning of the episode to prime the learner for the content.